UmaOji/patient_waiting_time_project/README.md

    - Techniques Used for Cleaning and Analyzing Data

 5. **Results**
-   - Summary of Findings
+   - Summary of Key Findings
-   - Visualizations (if applicable)
+   - Visualizations & Insights (if applicable)

 6. **Conclusion**
    - Recommendations Based on Findings